 So after you’ve seen the Colorado River viewpoint, head over to Guano Point Cafe.
 You’ll see a trail in front that’ll lead you to the remnants of an old tramway used for mining guano.
 It’s not too strenuous of a walk, but there isn’t a rail, so proceed cautiously.

-You’ll see more incredible Grand Canyon views on the right as you continue along the path.
+You’ll see more incredible views on the right as you continue along the path.
 And then, off to your left, you can climb up a rock formation that’ll give you a 360-degree view.
 This is the Highpoint Hike, and the views from here are breathtaking, especially at sunset!

 The trail ends at the historic head house that would take workers in cable cars across the river to a cave.
 So while you’re there, try to imagine an old tramway 2,500 feet high and 7,500 feet across!